-- Use their position to gain access to information for their own advantage and/or a student's or family's detriment - Use their power to intimidate, threaten, coerce or undermine students - Use their status and standing to form or promote a relationship with a student, which is of a sexual nature - Attempt to initiate a relationship with an ex-pupil, which is of a sexual nature be given additional highly sensitive or private information.
-They should never use confidential or personal information about a student and/other school personnel, or their family for their own, or others' advantage.
+- Use their position to gain access to information for their own advantage and/or a student's or family's detriment - Use their power to intimidate, threaten, coerce or undermine students - Use their status and standing to form or promote a relationship with a student, which is of a sexual nature - Attempt to initiate a relationship with an ex-pupil, which is of a sexual nature information about a student and/other school personnel, or their family for their own, or others' advantage.
 Information must never be used to intimidate, humiliate, or embarrass the student.